Instant Runoff (IRV) voting system (Executive summary)

 IRV is not monotonic.

-In range voting, scoring your favorite candidate top cannot hurt either
+In score voting, scoring your favorite candidate top cannot hurt either

 you or him.